yasirkhanjanjua/dog-breeds/README.md

 ## Architecture
 Jetpack compose for UI, MVVM viewmodel for presentation logic.
 Beyond presentation is an implementation of clean architecture.
-Features and core layers layers are separated in gradle module with modules for
+Features and core layers are separated in gradle module with modules for

 * feature/breeds
 * feature/breeddetail